 As we gradually start to move out of lock down, supporting children and young people to reintegrate back into sport will be an area that governing bodies and clubs have been planning.
 It is essential that this incorporates and gives proper attention to child well being and protection considerations.

-Tony has recently completed the Infection Control for childhood settings and also the Emergency Paediatric First Aid Certificate.
+Tony Shaun and Gavin have recently completed the Infection Control for childhood settings and Tony has also completed the Emergency Paediatric First Aid Certificate.

 Re-connecting with each other

 Experiences of lock down will have varied significantly for children and young people.
 Many families may not have had access to a garden or a safe space to enable children and young people to continue exercising.
 There may have been limited access to devices and online facilities to connect with friends or even to do schoolwork.
 Parents and carers may have been unable to offer the support they normally would due to other competing priorities during this time.
 Rather than home being a safe and secure environment, for some children it may have been chaotic and stressful.
 Some families entered lock down with already complex needs and the pressure of living in this new way will have made those needs even more challenging.

 We need to acknowledge that individual experience may influence the readiness for children to get back into sport.
 Some may be excited and motivated to pick up where they left off but for others, the return to sport might be a more difficult transition and it may take longer for them to adjust.
 For some children or young people with a disability, too, they may return to sport later due to the need to self-isolate for longer or when they do return, they may need to take extra precautions.